jnormington/mimiq/README.md

 ###What it includes

   - Basic rails web application
-  - Ansible scripts for basic web server setup and deployment to digital ocean
+  - Ansible script for basic web server setup and deployment to digital ocean